rchain-community/rgov/CONTRIBUTING.md

 ```

 ## localhost deployment and development
-To create an rchain node locally, deploy liquid-democracy and rchain dependencies, use the following commands.
+To create an rchain node locally, deploy rchain dependencies, and deploy liquid-democracy use the following commands.
 These commands will:
   1) Create several log files, which can be largely ignored.
   2) clone the rchain repo
   3) deploy the rholang files from rchain and liquid-democracy